ga-wdi-exercises/sinatra_games/readme.md

 	- returns "Heads" or "Tails"
 - GET `/dice_roll`
     - returns a number between 1 and 6
-- GET `/magic8ball/will%20it%20snow%20tomorrow`
- 	- returns the question asked (in this case, "Will it snow tomorrow?"), followed by a random magic 8 ball response (see below)
-- POST `/magic8ball/responses`
-        - allows the user to create new 8 ball responses.
 - GET `/rps/rock`
 	- returns the computer's random choice, followed by the outcome of the rps game.
       - __Example:__ "The computer chose (computer's choice).
 You (win/lose/tie)!"
+- GET `/magic8ball/will%20it%20snow%20tomorrow`
+ 	- returns the question asked (in this case, "Will it snow tomorrow?"), followed by a random magic 8 ball response (see below)

 ###Magic 8 Ball Responses